IgorOsa/rsschool-tasks-JS2020Q3/presentation/transcript.md

 # Understanding JWT (JSON Web Token)

-Hello and welcome to my simple presentation of JWT (JSON Web Token), that used for securing interactions between users and web aplications.
+Hello and welcome to my simple presentation of JWT (JSON Web Token), that is used for securing interactions between users and web aplications.

 Here are some basic topics that will be covered during my speech.
 First, we'll take a look at what JWT is.
 Next, we will consider its structure and creation rules.
 We'll see what a header, payload, and signature are.
 After that, we will look at how the token is verified.
 In conclusion, I'll suggest links to further explore the topic.